GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Access_FQHCs_MinDistance.md

 * Access02_Z

 ### Data Source(s) Description:
-Locations of Federal Qualified Health Centers were sourced from the the [Health Resources and Services Administration](https://bphc.hrsa.gov/datareporting/index.html) via the US COVID Atlas.
+Locations of Federal Qualified Health Centers (FQHCs) were sourced from the the [Health Resources and Services Administration](https://bphc.hrsa.gov/datareporting/index.html) which were cleaned and geocoded for the [US COVID Atlas](https://theuscovidatlas.org/).

-Zip code tract area (ZCTA) and Census Tract files were sourced from the US Census, TIGER/Line Shapefiles 2018.
+ZIP Code Tract Area (ZCTA) and Census Tract boundary files were sourced from the [US Census Bureau, TIGER/Line Shapefiles 2018](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).

 ### Description of Data Source Tables:
-n/a
+The raw source FQHC dataset includes the name of the FQHC facility, address, state, phone number, COVID testing status (yes/no), and latitude and logitude variables.

 ### Description of Data Processing:
-Euclidean Distance was calculated from the centroid of each tract/ZCTA to the nearest FQHC location.
+Data was cleaned and prepared for analysis.
+Centroids were calculated for ZCTA and Census Tract geometries.
+For the nearest resource analysis, Euclidean distance was calculated from the centroid of each tract/ZCTA to the nearest FQHC location.

 ### Key Variable and Definitions: